multiversx/mx-docs/docs/validators/faq.md

 - Sebastian - https://medium.com/@SebastianJ/elrond-a-comparison-of-node-hosting-options-ca9268da7d72

 :::warning
-Warning about **Contabo**: while ok for testing, it has shown unique errors for testnets.
+Warning about **Contabo**: do not attempt to use this provider, not even for the testnet/devnet.
 Consider the price of "cheap" when running a validator - the protocol dynamically phases out low performance nodes, which will lead to less returns for operators.
 :::

 **What if I have Windows?**